Kerim6/animeFinder/README.md

 - `/`: Fetch and display all anime.
 - `/topAnimes`: View top-rated anime.
-- `/nowAiring`: View anime currently airing.
+- `/nowAiring`: View anime that is currently airing.
-- `/seasonsUpcoming`: View anime that are upcoming in the next seasons.
+- `/seasonsUpcoming`: View upcoming anime in the next seasons.
 - `/anime/:id`: View detailed information about a specific anime.
 - `/search`: Search for anime based on a keyword.

-## Screenshots

-_You can add some screenshots of your web app here for a better presentation._

 ## Contributing

 Feel free to submit pull requests to enhance the project or fix bugs.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README provides an overview of your project and the necessary steps to set it up and run it locally.
-You can modify it based on your specific needs.